Rickard Rakell: Pittsburgh Penguins

-On 21 March 2022, with Anaheim out of a playoff spot and with Rakell set to become an unrestricted free agent, the Ducks sent Rakell to the Pittsburgh Penguins in exchange for a 2022 second-round pick, Dominik Simon, Zach Aston-Reese, and Calle Clang.
+On 21 March 2022, with Anaheim out of a playoff spot and with Rakell set to become an unrestricted free agent, the Ducks traded Rakell to the Pittsburgh Penguins in exchange for a 2022 second-round pick, Dominik Simon, Zach Aston-Reese, and Calle Clang.
 Upon joining the Penguins, Rakell moved in with fellow Swede Marcus Pettersson until his wife could join him in Pittsburgh.
-He made his debut with the team on March 22 in a 5–1 win over the Columbus Blue Jackets.
+He made his debut with the team on 22 March, in a 5–1 win over the Columbus Blue Jackets.
 Rakell played 14:08 minutes of ice time on 17 shifts while playing mostly on the team's third line.
 The Penguins experimented with Rakell on various lines, including a short try out on their top line with Sidney Crosby and Jake Guentzel.
 The trio's Corsi showed that they combined for 58.46 five-on-five and generated 75 shot attempts per 60 minutes.
 However, he spent the majority of the season on their second line alongside Evgeni Malkin.
 In his first 13 games with the Penguins, most of which were spent alongside Malkin, Rakell scored three goals and seven assists for 10 points.
 He finished the season with four goals and nine assists for 13 points through 19 regular-season games with the Penguins.
-As the Penguins met with the New York Rangers in the Eastern Conference First Round, Rakell played one period of Game 1 before leaving the game with an injury.
-He missed the following five games before being cleared to play for Game 7 against Rangers.
-He recorded four shots on goal and one hit as the Rangers eliminated the Penguins from playoff contention.
+As the Penguins met with the New York Rangers in the first round, Rakell played one period of game 1 before leaving the game with an injury.
+He missed the following five games before being cleared to play for game 7 against Rangers.
+He recorded four shots on goal and one hit as the Rangers eliminated the Penguins from the playoffs.

-During the 2022 offseason, Rakell signed a six-year, $30 million contract extension with the Penguins.
+During the 2022 off-season, Rakell signed a six-year, $30 million contract extension with the Penguins.
 General manager Ron Hextall praised Rakell for being a versatile and offensively impactful player for the team.
 He returned to the Penguins as a right winger on their first line beside Crosby and Guentzel.
-However, he was moved between the first and second lines as the season progressed and alternated between winger and centre positions.
-Despite the lack of stability, Rakell had accumulated 18 goals and 15 assists for 33 points through 49 games by the start of February.
-He continued to improve during February and quickly amassed seven points through four games.
-He subsequently earned praise from head coach Mike Sullivan who said: "He [Rakell] brings a skill element to that line [with Crosby and Guentzel] and an ability to create something out of nothing because of his talent level."
+However, he was moved between the first and second lines as the 2022–23 season progressed and alternated between winger and centre positions.
+Despite the lack of stability, Rakell had accumulated 18 goals and 15 assists for 33 points through 49 games by the start of February 2023.
+He continued to improve during February and amassed seven points through four games.
+He subsequently earned praise from head coach Mike Sullivan who said that "He [Rakell] brings a skill element to that line [with Crosby and Guentzel] and an ability to create something out of nothing because of his talent level."
 Following a 10-game goalless drought through late February and early March, Sullivan moved Rakell into a third line with Drew O'Connor and Mikael Granlund.
 In their first few games together, the Penguins generated twice as many high-danger scoring chances as their opponents when the trio played 20 minutes together.